Mic92/mpdstated/README.markdown

 I would really appreciate, if someone with a launchpad account or opensuse build-service account could do this.

-For archlinux exist a PKGBUILD, which you could use.
+For archlinux exists a PKGBUILD, which you could use.